 As already mentioned, do you really need them?
 If you are moving to a hot climate like the Pyrénées-Orientales, tiles (le carelage) is so much cooler and of course much more hygienic and easy to clean.
-We tend to spend much more time outside and the continuous coming and going for barbecues, pool etc is hard on the carpets.
+We tend to spend much more time outside and the continuous coming and going for barbecues, pool etc is hard on carpets.

 Removal firms will not transport items that could be potentially dangerous.
-If you have a gas BBQ or calor appliances you cannot bring the bottle with you but don’t despair; You can buy calor gas and its equivalents all over France in supermarkets, service stations and DIY shops.
+If you have a gas BBQ or calor appliances you cannot bring the bottle with you – but don’t despair; You can buy calor gas and its equivalents all over France in supermarkets, service stations and DIY shops.
 Make sure you take the adaptor off the bottle that you leave behind though!
 Thoroughly empty any fuel appliances like lawn mowers – even then some removal firms will not transport them if they smell of petrol.

 Most small electrical appliances that you use in the UK can also be used in France.
 You will simply need to change the plugs when you arrive (or get somebody to do it for you – a good way of meeting your neighbours) Don’t forget to take plenty of adaptors to make the initial arrival smoother – you need to at least be able to plug the kettle in!

 If you think your appliances might not fit, sell them and buy new or second hand when you arrive.
 Think of the cost of transportation versus the price (and pleasure!) of refitting your kitchen.
 My move cost me nearly £4000 to transport (amongst other things) a nine year old dish-washer and a seven year old washing machine.
-It was only as I was signing the cheque that I realised that for the price, I could have re-equipped my whole house!
+It was only as I was signing the cheque that I realised that for half the price, I could have re-equipped my whole house!
 It’s worth thinking about anyway!